ali-kosemen/quadrotor-swarm/README.md

 Paper:
 https://arxiv.org/pdf/2109.07735

+## 📦 Includes

+This repository is a working clone of the original research implementation from the paper:

+**"Decentralized Control of Quadrotor Swarms with End-to-end Deep Reinforcement Learning"**
+by *Zhehui Huang et al.*

+The project simulates decentralized control strategies for quadrotor swarms using deep reinforcement learning techniques.

+---

+### 🚧 Current Development Goals

+While the core implementation is based on the original study, this repository is under **active development** with the following enhancements planned:

+- 🧠 **Enhanced Visual Simulation**
+  Integration of **Three.js** for 3D visualization interface.

+- 🛡️ **Offensive Swarm Scenarios**
+  Development of new swarm behaviors with self-defense mechanisms for more realistic tactical applications.

 ## Citation

 If you use this repository in your work or otherwise wish to cite it, please make reference to following papers.